Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: Introduction

 \section{Introduction}

 Warped discs still represent a theoretical challenge nowadays.
 From surveys of edge-on galaxies, it is clear that $\sim 50-70 \%$ of spiral disc galaxies present stellar warped discs \citep[e.g.][]{Sanchez1990}, suggesting that they are long-lived, or repeatedly generated.
-Our Galaxy also presents a warped disc, first detected with 21-cm observations of the HI gas \citep[][among others]{Burke1957,Westerhout1957,Oort1958,Levine2006}, and later in dust and stars using the Two Micron All Sky Survey infrared data \citep[][among others]{Freudenreich1994,Drimmel2001,LopezCorredoira2002,Reyle2009,Amores17}.
-Most of these studies dedicated their efforts to determine the morphology of the warped disc, that is, the galactocentric radius at which the disc starts bending, the phase angle of the line-of-nodes, its maximum amplitude and its possible dependence upon the tracer.
+Our Galaxy also presents a warped disc, first detected with 21-cm observations of the HI gas \citep[][among others]{Burke1957,Westerhout1957,Oort1958,Levine2006}, later in dust and stars using the Two Micron All Sky Survey infrared data \citep[][among others]{Freudenreich1994,Drimmel2001,LopezCorredoira2002,Reyle2009,Amores17}, and more recently using Cepheids \citep{Skowron2018,Chen2019}.
+Most of these studies dedicate their efforts to determine the morphology of the warped disc, that is, the galactocentric radius at which the disc starts bending, the phase angle of the line-of-nodes, its maximum amplitude and its possible dependence upon the tracer.